Why people are romanticising mental health problems and why we need to stop it?

 Those articles might give people the awareness about mental health problems; it gives us understanding that the people who have those problems are worth to be loved too, and I can’t agree more since being loved is one of the best ways to deal with a mental health problem.

-Even a research stated that emotional support, such as being loved by family members, is effective to decrease the anxiety level of a terminally ill patient.
-But, people also need to remember that a mental health problem within someone is an issue which still needs a proper treatment.
+Even research stated that emotional support, such as being loved by family members, is effective to decrease the anxiety level of a terminally ill patient.
+But, people also need to remember that a mental health problem within someone is an issue that still needs proper treatment.

 It will be better if mental health problems are discussed in an article which encourages the readers to know the behaviour signs of a mental health problem.
 Let the readers know themselves more by making them self-aware.